bhavikrupa/MedicalAppointmentApp/README.md

 ### ✅ Completed
 - ✅ Database schema and stored procedures
-- ✅ Backend API with all endpoints
+- ✅ Backend API with all endpoints (Layered architecture: API → Business → Data → Models)
 - ✅ Frontend services and routing
 - ✅ Authentication integration with Supabase
 - ✅ Build configuration and tasks